 P’sukei D’zimrah Committee

 Are you up early on Shabbat Morning?
 Do you love to sing?
 Then come and be a part of the P’sukei D’zimrah Squad.
 Each morning, our prayer service starts with a warm up of psalms and other traditional liturgical selections as a way of opening our minds and hearts to prayer.
 Led by a cadre of prayer enthusiasts, there is always a spot for you to learn how to lead this opening morning-prayer service and to lead our congregation in song and devotion.
 Good singing voices are not a requirement – only an enthusiastic soul and willingness to learn and to offer ones heart before God.
-To find out more about how to learn the service and join the squad, contact Jordan Forman, Ritual Director, at email@example.com.
+To learn more about the service and to join the squad, please contact our Ritual Director: Jordan Forman (firstname.lastname@example.org).

 Torah and Haftara Readers

-At the center of our worship experience, the Torah and Haftara readings are our congregation’s chance to hear God’s word spoken in the ancient traditional cantillation (Troup).
+At the center of our worship experience, the Torah and Haftara readings are our congregation’s chance to hear God’s word spoken in the ancient traditional cantillation (troup).
 The readings of Torah and Haftara (weekly selections from the prophetic liturgy) have their roots in ancient Israel going back all the way to Temple times.
 Learn how to read, chant and be a part of this most holy experience.
-For more details, contact our Jordan Forman, Ritual Director, at firstname.lastname@example.org.
+For more details, please contact our Ritual Director: Jordan Forman (email@example.com).

 The Shabbat usher is at the doorway of the service and directs congregants to specific seats if they are part of a Bar/Bat Mitzvah group, if they know they will have an Aliyah or if they need to find the restroom during the service.
 They also step forward to deal with any assistance that a member or guest may need such as a medical emergency, a mobility issue, a request for a large print Siddur, or a hearing-expanding device.
 The usher is on duty with a smile and Shabbat Shalom till the end of the service.
-To participate in being an usher or to find out more information, contact Mark Fleishman at email@example.com.
+For more information and to become an usher, please contact Mark Fleishman (firstname.lastname@example.org).